I believe in living life as holistically as possible. The different parts of our experiences meld into one amazing whole.

 - Keep them in the present tense.
-That will subliminally convince your mind to believe what you are convincing it of.
-If it doesn’t feel right to put them present tense, set a date by which to achieve the goal and add it to the affirmation.
+That will subliminally convince your mind to believe what you are convincing it.
+If it doesn’t feel right to put them in present tense, set a date by which to achieve the goal and add it to the affirmation.

 - Keep them short.
 It’s easier to remember short affirmations.
 Short, strong statements are psychologically easier to incorporate into your subconscious as well.

 - Keep them positive.
 Avoid the use of words like “not” or “won’t."
 Keeping what you’re trying to overcome in the affirmation has a way of backfiring in your mind.
 For example, if you’re trying to get better grades, write something like “I am doing better and better in school every day”, instead of “I am not flunking out of class”.

 - Use language you're comfortable with.
 The wording you choose is just as important as the content.
 Have you ever noticed how certain words can put you in a specific mood?
 Try to have fun when you're writing your affirmations, and do your best to word them in a way to induce the mood you'd like to be in when you seek out the affection you'd like to attract.
 Remember, they're for you and you alone.